You can send us an email here

 We sell firewood for camp fires at a reasonable price.

-- There is pub nearby, in Ardvasar (walk through the village, past the pub and you will come to it!) (update, this is closed for refurbishment but planned to reopen in Spring 2018)
+- There is pub nearby, in Ardvasar (walk through the village, past the pub and you will come to it!)

 - The wonderful Am Praban Bar at the Ornsay Hotel is a 15-minute drive.
 They serve great food and often have live music.